 Vintage Children’s Bedroom Furniture

 The perfect vintage style bed is a modern, white metal framed one, based on vintage French styles.
+Consider exploring the versatile kids beds by BedKingdom, which often come with built-in storage options to keep the room organised and clutter-free.
 Choose something with flower or hearts within the framework to add even more charm such as this bed from Archers Sleepcentre.
 These then look wonderful with floral bedding and layers of throws, blankets, and cushions.